Edith Mary Hinchley

-Biography
+Early life and education

-Hinchley was born in 1870 in the Chelsea area of London where her father was a florist and nurseryman and her mother and sisters ran a shop.
+Edith Mary Mason was born in 1870 in the Chelsea area of London where her father was a florist and nurseryman and her mother and sisters ran a shop.
 Her father died in the 1880s and by the 1890s Hinchley was a student at the Royal College of Art, where she won a silver medal.

+Career

 From 1897 to 1928 Hinchley showed some 27 works at the Royal Academy in London and also with the Royal Glasgow Institute of the Fine Arts, the Royal Hibernian Academy and in Liverpool and at the Paris Salon.
 She was elected a member of the Royal Society of Miniature Painters in 1896 and to the Society of Women Artists in 1922.

 In 1890 she worked on a family tree that involved the creation of 500 heraldic shields on deerskin.
-She is credited with doing the work because she was a genealogist and a friend of the family concerned.
+She is credited with the work because she was a genealogist and a friend of the family concerned.
 The Lucy Deerskin is held at Charlecote Park in Warwickshire and owned by the National Trust.
-The heraldry used has been investigated by Christoper Purvis and nearly all of the arms had been identified by 2012.
+The heraldry used has been investigated by Christopher Purvis and nearly all of the arms had been identified by 2012.

-In 1903 she married the chemical engineer John William Hinchley who she had met whilst at the Royal College of Art in London.
-She had studied art and she had some difficulty because not only was her hearing not perfect but she was obliged to sit at the back of the class because she was a woman.
+In 1903, she married chemical engineer John William Hinchley who she had met at the Royal College of Art in London.
+She had studied art and had some difficulty because her hearing was not perfect and she was obliged to sit at the back of the class because she was a woman.
 She could not move forward as there was a matron employed to chaperone the female students and who sat between the genders.
 Her husband left in 1903 for Siam where he was to be the assayist at the Bangkok mint.
 She sailed out to join him in 1904, where she painted, and they returned to Britain in 1907.

-In 1911 Hinchley spoke up for women artists, noting that they had quickly responded to the needs of the suffrage movement.
+In 1911, Hinchley spoke up for women artists, noting that they had quickly responded to the needs of the suffrage movement.
 Her article was published in the newspaper of Women's Freedom League which was called The Vote.
 The Women's Freedom League was a militant suffrage movement that had splintered from the Pankhursts seeking more democracy.

-In 1913 Hinchley donated three embroidered robes to the Victoria and Albert Museum.
-They were from North Africa and one was silk.
+In 1913, Hinchley donated three embroidered robes to the Victoria and Albert Museum.
+They were from North Africa, one was silk.

-In 1923 Hinchley was commissioned to paint a miniature of Princess Helene Victoria which was to be hung in the library of Queen Mary's Dolls' House.
+In 1923, Hinchley was commissioned to paint a miniature of Princess Helene Victoria which was to be hung in the library of Queen Mary's Dolls' House.
 The painting is still extant and may be painted on vellum.

-Her husband, who was a leading chemical engineer and freemason, died on 13 August 1931.
-In 1935 she began to donate antiquities to the British Museum.
+Her husband, a leading chemical engineer and freemason, died on 13 August 1931.
+In 1935, she began to donate antiquities to the British Museum.
 The objects included metal coins and porcelain items dating back as far as 150 BCE.

-In 1937 or 1938 she painted Evan Frederick Morgan, 4th Baron, 2nd Viscount Tredegar.
+In 1937 or 1938, she painted Evan Frederick Morgan, 4th Baron, 2nd Viscount Tredegar.
 This painting is in the National Trust collection.